aaronergreen/jumpstarts/_about/what.md

     do we solve or accomplish ___________?”  \n- **Choosing Between Alternatives**:
     \ \nShould we pursue either Option A or Option B?\n"
 ---
-JumpStarts are <u>monthly problem-solving sessions</u> that employ guided group discussion (3hrs) to unpack and to solve a highly-focused <u>strategic/operational business challenge</u> — a challenge that must be practically resolved before the Featured Startup can progress to its next stage of sustainable growth.
+JumpStarts are <u>monthly problem-solving sessions</u> that employ guided group discussion to solve a highly-focused <u>strategic/operational business challenge.</u>

+Through extensive pre-event preparation, JumpStarts define a **Goldilox Problem** that must be <u>practically resolved</u> before the Featured Startup can progress to its next stage of sustainable growth.